 Gifts of food are the most appropriate, and the best choice will be a treat from your home area.
 Thus, Belgians could bring Belgian chocolates while an American would want to bring an American specialty, such as See’s Chocolates for Californians or pecan clusters for Georgians.

 The one case when an individual gift would be appropriate is for someone who has helped you personally or developed a particularly strong relationship with you.
-In that case, the gift should be more specific to the person’s tastes – for example, jewelry, a scarf or a set of tea towels for a woman, or a small desk clock, paperweight or cufflinks for a man.
+In that case, the gift should be more specific to the person’s tastes, perhaps related to their hobby or other interest.
 A baseball cap or football jersey from your home team might please a sports fan.
 Such gifts should be delivered in private, and one would still give a group gift as well.

 Japanese business etiquette training and seminars are a specialty of Japan Intercultural Consulting.
 Please contact us for more information on how we can help you prepare for successful interactions with Japanese clients, customers, and business partners.